dizzylogicc/WikiParser/README.md

 ### Building with Qt Creator (Linux/Mac OS/Windows)
-The
+You should be able to build this project with Qt Creator as well (for all three operating systems).
+I have done it under Mac OS for an earlier version of Wiki Parser, though not for the latest version.
+You'll need to create proper project files for Qt Creator if you are willing to try.
+There are auto-generated .pri and .pro files included with the source code that can serve as a starting point.
+Do let me know if you encounter any issues.

+## How it works

 ## License

-This project is licensed under the MIT Open Source License.
+This project is licensed under the MIT License.
 See LICENSE file for details.